kmpm/mongoose-mixtures/README.md

 ## Usage
-to be done!
+To be done!

-for the moment look at test/test.loader.js
+...for the moment look at test/test.loader.js

 ## Installation
 For the moment it's not available in the npm registry.

  * clone the repository
  * cd into you project where you wan't to use it.
  * npm install <path to mongoose-mixtures clone>